On-campus subject tasters

 Physics

-Taster days provide students with a fantastic opportunity to come and visit the University of Sheffield and participate in a full day's subject specific activity delivered by current academic and students.
+Our on-campus subject tasters provide students with a fantastic opportunity to come and visit the University of Sheffield and participate in a full day's subject specific activity delivered by current academic and students.

-Who are taster days aimed at?
+Who are on-campus subject tasters aimed at?

 The project is open to applications from all Y12 & Y13 students from all areas of the UK.
 We welcome applications from any interested students.
-It should be noted that as most of our courses have A Level entry requirements of no lower than BBB (or equivalent) we will be targeting students who have the potential to achieve these grades, or higher - based on predicted/expected grades.
+It should be noted that as most of our courses have A Level entry requirements of no lower than BBB (or equivalent), we will be targeting students who have the potential to achieve these grades, or higher - based on predicted/expected grades.

 Any pupil from any region of the UK is considered suitable based on their academic profile.